morisawausa/ProofingTool/README.md

 ```

 Finally, the `"glyphs"` key specifies an in-order sequence of glyphs to render.
 This is fairly straightforward: just an array of glyph names as strings, just as `Glyphs.app` would expect them (nothing fancy, no leading `/`, etc. If you want the glyph `Aacute` to render, put `"Aacute"` in this list).

+👉 An easy way to get a set of glyphs is to select them in Font View, right click, then `Copy Glyph Names > Python List`.
+Remove the last trailing `,` and wrap the list in `[]`, and assign it to the `"glyphs"` key.
+Note: if selecting glyphs from the Edit View, this Copy Glyph Names method will *not* preserve line breaks displayed.
+To specify a line break in the proof, add `"newGlyph"` in the glyphs list.
+(Line breaks are detected automatically when extracting glyphs from the Edit View using the Proofing Tool UI.)

 ## Issues
 We’ve logged a number of other known issues on the repo.
 Feel free to leave any additional issues as you encounter them.
 Thanks!